cdoremus/state-geo-angular/Readme.md

 gulp component --name newComponentName

-This project builds a bundle.js that is put in a destination folder in the back-end server project that holds the Java web service code (state-geo-server-spring).
+This project builds a bundle.js that is put in a destination folder in the back-end server project that holds the Java web service and MongoDB repository code (state-geo-server-spring).

 Screenshot of Adjacent States Quiz with Erroneous Results:
 ![AdjacentQuizResultsScreenshot](screenshots/AdjacentQuizResultsScreenshot.png "Quiz Results Screenshot")